retry51776/notes/others/opinions.md

   - Dynamic Programming
     - Tree
+      > Only single path from root to any node

       > Depth-first search
         - Preorder is priorty is left, node, right
         - Inorder is started from leftest leave, then root, at last right subtree